Andie MacDowell: Why is my grey hair an issue and George Clooney’s isn’t?

 “I’m in great shape.
 I exercise all the time.
 I can pretty much keep up with the kids.
 I feel valuable where I am.
 I don’t want people to have the expectation that I need to look younger to have value or to be beautiful or desirable,” she said.

-Rightly pointing out that men don’t face the same challenges that their female colleagues do, MacDowell continued by saying that she’d love equal treatment for both men and women in the industry.
+MacDowell also rightly pointed out that men don’t face the same challenges that their female colleagues do, saying that she’d love equal treatment for both men and women in the industry.
 “We don’t do that to men!
 We love an older man.
 We love men as they age.
 I would love the same expectation for women, and we’re getting there… you know, baby steps.”

 “What I would like for all of us to do is to stop and consider how we think about mature men and how we think about mature women and really start gauging what we say and what we project.
 We need to!
 There are changes that need to be made for my generation of women and the next.
 I just want people to reflect on it is all,” she later added.